giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 #### 4. Review and create user

-Please now review the user.
+You should now review the user.
 Provided everything is correct, hit the *Create* button.
 On the following page, you will be presented with an *Access key ID* and a *Secret access key*.
 Click the 'show' link to display the access key secret, and then copy both the key ID and key secret; these will need to be provided to